 The Company's business includes activities related to product storage, terminalling and hub services.
 These activities expose the Company to certain risks including that the Company may experience volatility in revenue and impairments related to the book value of stored product, due to the fluctuations in commodity prices.
 Primarily, the Company enters into contracts to purchase and sell crude oil, NGLs and refined products at floating market prices.
-The prices of the products that are marketed by the Company are subject to volatility as a result of factors such as seasonal demand changes, extreme weather conditions (including flooding, wind and increased annual levels of rainfall), market inventory levels, general economic conditions, changes in crude oil markets and other factors.
-The Company manages its risk exposure by balancing purchases and sales to lock-in margins; however, the Company may not be successful in balancing its purchases and sales.
+The prices of the products that are marketed by the Company are subject to volatility as a result of factors such as seasonal demand changes, extreme weather conditions (including flooding, wind and increased annual levels of rainfall as a result of climate change or otherwise), market inventory levels, general economic conditions, changes in crude oil markets and other factors.
+The Company manages its risk exposure by balancing purchases and sales when practicable to lock-in margins; however, the Company may have unbalanced purchases and sales.
 Also, in certain situations, a producer or supplier could fail to deliver contracted volumes or could deliver in excess of contracted volumes or a purchaser could purchase less than contracted volumes.
 Any of these actions could cause the Company's purchases and sales to be unbalanced.
-While the Company attempts to balance its purchases and sales, if its purchases and sales are unbalanced, the Company will face increased exposure to commodity price risks and could have increased volatility in its operating income and cash flow.
+While the Company attempts to balance its purchases and sales when practicable, if its purchases and sales are unbalanced, the Company will face increased exposure to commodity price risks and could have increased volatility in its operating income and cash flow.
+For additional information regarding risks related to commodity prices, see "Financial and Other Risks - Commodity Prices".